Platform-OS/pos-module-core/README.md

 %}
 ```

-When you fire a hook using the `hook/fire` command, the system dynamically searches for all Liquid files that match the pattern `hook_<hook_name>`.
-This means if you fire `my-hook`, the system looks for files named `hook_my-hook.liquid`.
+When you fire a hook using the `modules/core/commands/hook/fire` command, the system dynamically searches for all Liquid files that match the pattern `hook_<hook_name>`.
+If you fire `my-hook`, the system looks for partials whose path ends with `/hook_my-hook`.

 Find the [fire.liquid implementation here](https://github.com/Platform-OS/pos-module-core/blob/master/modules/core/public/lib/commands/hook/fire.liquid).